ODM2/CZ-Manager/README.md

 You might find issues with psycopg2 on windows

-To install psycopg2 use, install git for windows first https://github.com/nwcell/psycopg2-windows
+To install psycopg2 for windows follow the instructions here:
+https://github.com/nwcell/psycopg2-windows

 You may need to copy a folder from from C:\Users\<user name>\AppData\Local\Temp\2\pip_build_Administrator\psycopg\ into your python library for instance C:\Python27\Lib\site-packages\psycopg2\